Phillies - Marlins Prediction, Odds, Pick, How To Watch

 Why The Phillies Could Cover The Spread

-It was the pitching over the weekend that cost the Phillies two games, and has been an issue in many of their losses as of late.
-Over the weekend the Phillies gave up ten runs in the two losses, and have given up five or more runs in four of their last seven losses.
+The story of the game for the Phillies was once again their pitching.
+After giving up two early runs, Taijuan Walker and the bullpen shut down the Marlins on the way to the win.
+The last four games have shown this.
+The Phillies gave up just three runs in their two wins, but ten runs in their two losses.
 On the season, the pitching has been solid though.
 The Phillies are 11th in team ERA, fourth in WHIP, and eighth in opponent batting average.
 They also sit eighth in quality starts on the season.

-Taijuan Walker will bring his 11-4 record with a 4.06 ERA to the mound today for the Phillies.
-After winning seven straight decisions, he does not have a win in his last two starts.
-Still, he has pitched fairly well.
-Last time out he went 5.2 innings giving up two runs but taking the no-decision.
+Ranger Suarez will look to keep it going today as he brings his 2-5 record and 4.22 ERA to the mound.
+July was not a good month for Suarez.
+He gave up three or more runs in all five starts, plus a home run in four of five.
+Suarez went 0-3 on the month with a 6.11 ERA.
+This is in stark contrast to June, where he went 2-0 with a 1.08 ERA.

 On the offensive end, the Phillies would love to score some more runs.
-They are tied for 17th in runs scored this year, with a tenth-ranked batting average, and 13th-ranked on-base percentage.
-The Phillies also sit 13th in slugging as well.
-Alec Bohm is coming in hot to this game.
-He is hitting .326 on the month with a .402 on-base percentage.
-Bohm has driven in 17 runs this month with the help of three home runs and four doubles.
-Meanwhile, Bohm has also scored 15 times this month.
-Yesterday Bohm did hit a two-run home run and drove in another run in the losing effort.
-It hit a first home run since July 1st.
+They are tied for 17th in runs scored this year, with an 11th-ranked batting average, and 13th-ranked on-base percentage.
+The Phillies also sit 14th in slugging as well.
+Alec Bohm drove in another run last night, as he went 2-3 with two walks a double, and a stolen base.
+He is hitting .337 on the month with a .422 on-base percentage.
+Bohm has driven in 18 runs this month with the help of three home runs and five doubles.
+Meanwhile, Bohm has also scored 15 times this month while also stealing two bases.

 Joining Bohm in hitting well is Johan Rojas.
-The 22-year-old rookie got the call-up to the bigs on July 15th and has hit well since.
-He is hitting .348 on the month with three runs scored and four RBIs.
-Rojas has also stolen three bases this month.
-He does need to work a little on his plate vision though.
-Rojas has struck out five times this month and has yet to draw a walk.
-On the note of strikeouts, Nick Castellanos has been doing a lot of that.
-He struck out eight times in the series with the Pirates and has struck out 35 times this month.
-He is hitting just .162 on the month with four home runs and 11 RBIs.
-The Phillies will be looking to get him back on track in this one.
+The 22-year-old rookie drove in two more runs last night while hitting a double, scoring a run, and drawing a walk.
+He got the call up on July 15th and has made an immediate impact.
+He is hitting .346 on the month with four runs scored and six RBIs.
+Yesterday he drew the first walk of his career but also struck out two times.
+The other RBI on the night came from Bryson Stott.
+Stott currently is 11th in the majors in batting average at .303.
+In July he drove in eight runs while hitting .337 and scoring 16 times.

 Why The Marlins Could Cover The Spread

-Like the Phillies, the Marlins would like to score some more runs.
-While having the third-best batting average as a team, they sit 14th in on-base percentage, 21st and slugging, and 26th in runs scored this year.
-Bryan De La Cruz has been helping to drive in runs over the last month, but not hitting exceptionally well.
-De La Cruz is hitting just .222 on the month with a .260 on-base percentage.
-Still, he has driven in 14 runs this month with the help of five home runs and five doubles.
-He has also scored ten times this month.
+The Marlins are 4-4 in their last eight games, and the offense has been a major reason why.
+In the four wins, they scored 24 runs, but in the four losses, they managed just six.
+While having the fourth-best batting average as a team, they sit 14th in on-base percentage, 21st and slugging, and 26th in runs scored this year.
+Last night it was Jorge Soler driving in the only runs of the game on his 25th home run of the year.
+That home run places him tied for eighth in the majors in home runs on the year.
+In July, he just three home runs though, while only hitting .236 as a whole.
+Soler also drove in just nine runs in the month.

-Meanwhile, Jon Berti is coming into this game hot.
-He is hitting .419 on the month with five RBIs.
+Meanwhile, Jon Berti is coming into this game hot, even with his 0-4 night last night.
+In July he hit .383 on the month with five RBIs.
 He also has four doubles and a triple on the month, leading to him scoring 11 times on the month.
 His fellow middle infielder Luis Arraez is also still hitting well.
-Arraez is hitting .337 on the month, which while good is well below his league leading season average.
-He has also driven in 12 runs this month with the help of eight doubles and a triple.
-Arraez has scored six runs as well.
+Arraez added three more hits last night bringing his average on the month to .354.
+Arraez scored just seven times this past month, but he did drive in 12 runs.
+Meanwhile, the Marlins welcomed back Jazz Chisholm.
+Technically he is on a nine-game hitting streak, but due to injuries, and two long stents on the IL, that spans back to May 12th.
+In his first game on July 2nd, Chisholm went 1-3 with a walk, a double, and a stolen base last night.

-On the mound for the Marlins, today will be Edward Cabrera.
-Cabrera is 5-6 on the year with a 4.74 ERA.
-Cabrera struggled in his last outing.
-He went just two innings and gave up three runs before being pulled from the game due to a blister on his pitching hand.
-Cabrera has not won since June 7th, going 0-2 with a no-decision since then.
+On the mound for the Marlins, today will be Sandy Alcantara.
+He is 4-9 on the year with a 4.46 ERA.
+Last time out he got his first win of the month, as he went nine innings and gave up just one run to the Rays.
+He was better in July than he had been this year.
+He had a 3.31 ERA on the month, but he did give up six home runs and lost three times.

 Final Phillies-Marlins Prediction & Pick